wanapichpongsa/primitive-tokenizer/README.md

 - GPT4 Tokenizer in Rust: https://github.com/openai/tiktoken/blob/main/src/lib.rs
 - Google Sentencepiece (BPE that merges BPE codepoints (e.g., utf-8 || utf-16 || utf-32) instead of only utf-8).
 I don't know why this is better, but apparently it can also *inference* tokenizers instead of just *training* them: https://github.com/google/sentencepiece

+### What's Next?
+1. Glory awaits those who can think of a better system than modern Tokenization: https://arxiv.org/pdf/2412.09871; https://github.com/facebookresearch/blt/blob/main/bytelatent/data/data_types.py

+Heuristic for cons of Tokenization: Why should we spend a token on a full stop at the end of a sentence when it is repeated so many times already (so commonly used anyways)

+2. Why do languages have the conventions they have?

 ### Primitive
 AI code that touches base with the simplest ideas in programming (e.g., hashmaps and loops)